5 Surprising Benefits of Delegation

 Not only does the validation from delegated tasks improve morale, but it also makes them more receptive to their managers.

-Research shows that when managers effectively delegate tasks on a regular basis, employees are more likely to seek feedback and act on the advice they receive.
+Research shows that when managers regularly delegate tasks, employees are more likely to seek feedback and act on the advice they receive.
 This behavior is driven by employees’ desire to meet their managers’ expectations so that they are continuously trusted to handle important work.

 Enjoy The Benefits of Delegation By Becoming an Effective Delegator